PhaethonPsychis/PhaethonPsychis/README.md

 ### Hi there 👋
+I am Phaethon Psychis a passionate founder.
+I explore the use of blockchain technologies in the discourse of Architecture, Urban Design, Decentralized Public Policy Platforms.
+I want to help the citizens of the world to have fair access to growth and funding mechanisms.
+In more simple terms I build technologies to allow people to find a job and put food on the table, while helping society to advance.

 <!--
 **PhaethonPsychis/PhaethonPsychis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.